 - Take time to relax and de-stress as this is just as important as exercise, massage and clean eating for consistent results.
 When you are stressed, no matter how well you eat, the high levels of adrenaline and cortisol in your bloodstream give your body instructions to store fat (particularly around your middle).
 Blood is also diverted away from the skin when you are stressed, which consequently impacts on the circulation and flow of nutrients to the skin.
 If your stress levels are high book a massage or try regular relaxation sessions, just as if you were booking in any other appointment in your diary.
-Take time out, slow down your breathing (also helps to boost lymphatic flow), relax by the side of the pool after swimming, or have a relaxing bath with essential oils.
+Take time out, slow down your breathing (also helps to boost lymphatic flow), do some meditation or have a relaxing bath with essential oils.
 Even a foot bath whilst reading quietly counts!
 Try combining 15ml SLS Free Bath & Shower Gel with 2 drops of Neroli, 8 Lavender and 5 Grapefruit.
-You could also vaporise a few drops of our Relaxing Pure Essential Oil Blend into an aromatherapy burner or diffuser.
+You could also vaporise a few drops of our Relaxing Pure Essential Oil Blend in an aromatherapy burner or diffuser.
 Then switch off the phone, the TV and the computer, down tools and enjoy some valuable down time!

 Disclaimer & Safety Advice